Textalk/bootlint-gui/README.md

 Bootlint GUI
 ============

-This plugin will show your [bootlint](https://github.com/twbs/bootlint) messages in a widget in the browser window instead of hiding them in the console.
+Bootlint GUI will show your [bootlint](https://github.com/twbs/bootlint) messages in a widget in the browser window instead of hiding them in the console.

 Installing/Using
 ----------------